mckacz/sensors/firmware/README.md

 | **S** | Write settings to EEPROM.                                                                  |                    |                                                                                                  |
 | **X** | Exit setup mode.                                                                           |                    |                                                                                                  |

-Each next digit of value that you entering must be entered within 5 seconds after previous one.
+First and each next digit of value that you entering must be entered within 5 seconds after previous one.
 Each number can be ended/confirmed by any non-digit character (or you can wait 5 seconds).
 If selected command requires a few numbers, then separate them with any non-digit character.
 Floating-point number can be entered as usual - with dot between digits.